New robust inference for predictive regressions: New Robust Inference Approach

 \end{remark}

-\begin{remark} Our method can be applied to a discrete time model as well as a discrete sample that are collected from an underlying continuous time model as in \citet{CJP2016}.
+\begin{remark} Our method can be applied to a discrete time model and a discrete sample collected from an underlying continuous time model as in \citet{CJP2016}.
 The main difference between our approach to \citet{CJP2016} is that we do not require the assumption $\delta\to0$, where $\delta$ is the sampling interval of the discrete samples.
-Clearly, the method of \citet{CJP2016} is applicable only for high frequency data.
-Therefore, we may say that our method is more flexible since they can be applied to both high and low frequency data.
+Clearly, the method of \citet{CJP2016} is applicable to high frequency data.
+Therefore, we may say that our method is more flexible since it can be applied to both high and low frequency data.
 The price we have to pay for the flexibility is the persistent volatility assumption $\sigma_T \to_d \sigma$ in Assumption \ref{assumption-limit}.
-However, the persistent volatility is one of the most well-known stylized facts in financial time series, and we believe that the persistent volatility assumption should be a part of model rather than interpreting the assumption as a technical condition for our results.
+Persistent volatility is a well-known stylized fact of financial time series and, in our view, is best considered within the model formulation.